Observation of a phononic quadrupole topological insulator

 Recently, a theory for a quantized quadrupole insulator was put forward\cite{Benalcazar17} based on its phenomenology: A bulk quadrupole moment in a finite two-dimensional sample gives rise to surface dipole moments on its one-dimensional edges as well as to uncompensated charges on the zero-dimensional corners, see Fig.~\ref{fig:setup}b.
 The former is indicating {\em gapped edge modes} while the latter motivates the presence of {\em in-gap corner excitations}.
-This also defines the key technological use of such a quadrupole insulator in mechanical or optical metamaterials: In two dimensions, the localized corner modes can be used to sense signals in the bulk which are then exponentially enhanced towards the corners, where they can be measured efficiently.\cite{Xiao15} In three dimensions, the corner modes translate into one-dimensional modes which can be used to shuttle energy in a topologically protected way\cite{Huber16, Rechtsman13, Hafezi13, Liu00} between two points in space, useful for quantum information processing.\cite{Lang17}
+This also defines the key technological use of such a quadrupole insulator in mechanical or optical metamaterials: The localized corner modes can be used for acoustic field enhancement in two dimensions.\cite{Xiao15} Moreover, these states serve as a stepping stone towards topologically protected, one-dimensional channels in three dimensions: When appropriately stacked into three dimensions, the corner modes give rise to chiral one dimensional modes along edges of the three dimensional sample.\cite{Huber16, Rechtsman13, Hafezi13, Lang17, Benalcazar17a}

 The phenomenology of gapped edges and gapless corners can be formalized mathematically.
-Benalcazar et al.\cite{Benalcazar17} proposed to use nested Wilson loops as a way to obtain a quantized quadrupole moment (see App.~\ref{app:wilson}): Wilson loop operators depend only on the bulk properties and encode the edge physics via their eigenvalues $\nu^\pm(k_\alpha)$, $\alpha=x,y$, known as Wannier bands.\cite{Fidkowski11} If the Wannier bands $\nu^\pm(k_\alpha)$ are gapped, the eigenvectors of the Wilson loops can be used to define the bulk-induced edge polarization $p_\alpha^\pm$.
-In the same way as for the conventional topological insulators,\cite{Kane05a} symmetries are required for the quantization of $p_\alpha^\pm$.
-It turns out that non-commuting mirror symmetries $M_x$ and $M_y$ lead to $p_\alpha^\pm \in \{ 0,1/2 \}$.
+Benalcazar et al.\cite{Benalcazar17} proposed to use nested Wilson loops as a way to obtain a quantized quadrupole moment (see Methods for details): Wilson loop operators depend only on the bulk properties and encode the edge physics via their eigenvalues $\nu^\pm(k_\alpha)$, $\alpha=x,y$, known as Wannier bands.\cite{Fidkowski11} If these Wannier bands $\nu^\pm(k_\alpha)$ are gapped, the eigenvectors of the Wilson loops can be used to define the bulk-induced edge polarization of the bands below the gap $p_\alpha^{\nu_-}$, where $\alpha$ denotes the direction of the polarization.
+In the same way as for the conventional topological insulators,\cite{Kane05a} symmetries are required for the quantization of $p_\alpha^{\nu_-}$.
+Particularly, the presence of inversion symmetry $I$ and non-commuting mirror symmetries $M_x$ and $M_y$ lead to a well defined and quantized $p_\alpha^{\nu_-} \in \{ 0,1/2 \}$.
 In particular, the sought after quantized quadrupole phase is described by\cite{Benalcazar17} \begin{linenomath}